sassanh/qnvim/README.md

 It runs an instance of Neovim inside Qt Creator, it runs your `init.vim`, all my 149 plugins installed in neovim work alright except a few that relate on highlights (Qt Creator highlights C++ and QML better than any vim plugin, so it's totally alright.) and those that relate on openning new temporary buffers. (such as fzf, ctrlp, gundo, tagbar, etc, I hope qnvim can handle temporary buffers in future too, but probably not in the near future.)

+# Status
+It's still in alpha.
+Currently these are the known issues:
+1. As mentioned above it can't show temporary buffers (help windows and buffers used in plugins such as fzf, ctrlp, tagbar, etc)
+2. `wrap` doesn't work alright.
+3. There's a minor issue in `relativenumber` when used with `number` (I tried to use the code from FakeVIM for this part, but it's not stable yet, as far as I remember it was alright in macOS but not in Ubuntu.)
+4. After hours of working Qt Creator MAY crash. (sometimes I use it for days without crashing.)
+5. After hours of working Neovim instance may stop and you have to restart Qt Creator (againt sometimes I use it for days without any problems, it may be related to my custom build of neovim and may not happen for you.)

+But over all it's stable, I happily code in it without any pain.
+Please let me know if you find any problems and please contribute to this project if you have the time.

 # Install Instructions
 1. Build Qt Creator from git repository (https://wiki.qt.io/Building_Qt_Creator_from_Git)